 Meatloaf is a classic American dish – one dish that people either really love or detest… there is no in-between.
 Many people make the mistake of cooking it too long so it resembles a cinderblock served on a hubcap.
 It doesn’t need to be that way.
-Just make sure you cook it until the internal temperature reaches 160 degrees.
+Just make sure you cook it until the internal temperature reaches no higher than 160 degrees; letting it rest for a few minutes.

 1 lb. lean ground chuck